oliver-svrcek/Star_Wars_The_Bounty_Hunter_/README.md

 So far I was able to rework and make playable only the first level.
 Two more levels are planned.
-Also character voice lines, parallax background, advanced enemy logic using A* pathfinging algorithm and more things are on TO-DO list.
+Also character voice lines, parallax background, advanced enemy logic using A* pathfinding algorithm and more things are on TO-DO list.

 ---